US prison guards refusing vaccine despite COVID-19 outbreaks

 In January, Troitino and FCI Miami warden Sylvester Jenkins sent an email to employees saying that “in an act of solidarity,” they had agreed to get vaccinated and encouraged staff to do the same.
 “Even though we recognize and respect that this motion is not mandatory; nevertheless, with the intent of promoting staff safety, we encourage all staff to join us,” the Jan.
 27 email said.

-Only 25 employees signed up.
+Only 25 employees signed up as a result of the email.
 FCI Miami has had two major coronavirus outbreaks, Troitino said: last July, when more than 400 prisoners out of 852 were suspected of having the disease, and in December, when about 100 people were affected at the facility’s minimum-security camp.

 Because so many correctional officers and prisoners haven’t been vaccinated, there are fears that could happen again.
 “Everybody is on edge,” Troitino said.
 Though he’s gotten the shot, he’s worried about another outbreak and the impact on already stretched staffing at the prison.